 Photo courtesy of the Literary Estate of May Swenson

 She attended Utah State University, Logan, and received a bachelor's degree in 1934.
-She spent another year in Utah working as a reporter, but in 1935 relocated to New York, where she remained for most of her adult life.
-In New York City, she worked in various jobs while writing and publishing her poetry, including employment as a stenographer, ghostwriter, secretary, manuscript reader, and, in 1959, she became the editor of New Directions Press.
+She spent another year in Utah working as a reporter, but in 1935 she relocated to New York, where she remained for most of her adult life.
+In New York City, she held various positions—including working as a stenographer, a ghostwriter, a secretary, and a manuscript reader—while writing and publishing her poetry.
+In 1959, she became a manuscript reader at New Directions Press.

-She is also the author of three collections of poems for younger readers, including Poems to Solve (1966) and More Poems to Solve (1968); a collection of essays, The Contemporary Poet as Artist and Critic (1964); and a one-act play titled The Floor, which was produced in New York in the 1960s.
-As translator, she published Windows and Stones: Selected Poems of Tomas Tranströmer (1972), which received a medal of excellence from the International Poetry Forum.
+She is also the author of three collections of poems for younger readers, including Poems to Solve (1966), More Poems to Solve (1968), and Spell Coloring Book (1976), and a one-act play titled The Floor, which was produced in New York in the 1960s.
+As a translator, she published Windows and Stones: Selected Poems of Tomas Tranströmer (1972), which received a medal of excellence from the International Poetry Forum.

 She left New Directions Press in 1966, having decided to devote herself fully to her own writing.
-During the late 1960s and early 1970s, she served as poet-in-residence at several universities in the United States and Canada, including Bryn Mawr, the University of North Carolina, the University of California at Riverside, Purdue University and Utah State University.
-She then moved to Sea Cliff, New York, where she lived for the remainder of her life.
+In 1967, she moved to Sea Cliff, New York.
+During the late 1960s and early 1970s, she served as poet-in-residence at several universities in the United States and Canada, including Bryn Mawr, the University of North Carolina, the University of California at Riverside, Purdue University, and Utah State University.

 About her work, the poet Grace Schulman said, "Questions are the wellspring of May Swenson's art...
 In her speculations and her close observations, she fulfills Marianne Moore's formula for the working artist: 'Curiosity, observation, and a great deal of joy in the thing.'"